German Beginners (Level 1)

 Delivery: On-campus (face-to-face)

-The online course is taught in a small group.
-It requires a minimum of 8 and it can have up to a maximum of 12 students; while on-campus courses require a minimum of 8 and it can have up to a maximum of 16 students.
-Course fee includes all tuition, access to Blackboard, handouts and any tests/exams, but not a textbook.
+This course requires a minimum of 8 and it can have up to a maximum of 20 students.
+The course fee includes all tuition, access to Blackboard, handouts and any tests/exams, but not a textbook.

 Terms run from October to December and from January to March.
 The full course comprises 60 learning hours.
 Lessons are two hours long and take place once a week.
 When enrolling you are committing to the full 20 weeks.
 There is the option to pay for the full course in one payment or two instalments.
 You are welcome to join in the second term of a course if you have previous knowledge and experience of the language.